google/trillian/docs/claimantmodel/Maps.md

 Thus providing the Verifier is getting recent Checkpoints and is seeing Checkpoints consistent with the Believer, each and every Claim will be discovered in time.
 While simple, this is not efficient, especially for Verifiers interested in a tiny subset of Claims.

-Map keys cannot be generated/discovered from a Map Checkpoint, thus Maps do not allow for efficient discoverability through key enumeration.
+Map keys cannot be generated/discovered from a Map Checkpoint, consequently Maps do not allow for efficient discoverability through key enumeration.
 However, if the expected location for Claims in a Map is precisely understood ahead of time by the Believer and Verifier, Maps can provide Claim discoverability.

 ## Claim Subject Maps (CSMs)